 Another great idea is to provide tourist attractions or places in town that will be helpful for your guests – such as restaurants, places to shop, places of interest, museums, etc. Anything that really ties “The Experience” together for the gue.
 And of course another sts is fun!

-Another important part of the map is to really ground it in your city or location.
+Another important part of the wedding invitation map is to really ground it in your city or location.
 So if you are painting a map of New York, for instance, you might want to include the Statue of Liberty as an extra element or the Empire State Building or the Freedom Tower.
 You also definitely want to include the surrounding water areas because that’s a big part of New York.
 If your wedding is in the Caribbean you would potentially include some nautical elements – Caribbean florals, etc. – on the outside of your map.

 As far as decoration goes you can really go in any direction that you want.
 We have done some maps that include cute little fish swimming in the water or I’ve seen some that include nautical Flags spelling out the couple’s name because the couple was really into sailing!
 So the sky is really the limit as long as you keep the locations that are included in your map pretty functional.